What’s New for 2025 Tax Returns:

 RESPs help you save for your children’s post-secondary education.
 Contributions to these plans are NOT tax deductible and NOT reported on your income tax return.
 However, the income earned within the plan is not taxed until withdrawn, presumably by a child in post-secondary studies who is in a much lower tax bracket than the parent or grandparent who made the contributions.

 The federal government will also contribute a grant based on a percentage of your annual contribution.
-The basic maximum annual grant of $500 is available to all contributors (assumes annual contributions of $2,500 or more) and additional grants are available to families with lower incomes.
-Lifetime maximum grant per child is $7,200 and the maximum lifetime contribution to an RESP is $50,000.
+The basic maximum annual grant of $500 is available regardless of family income (assuming annual contributions of $2,500 or more) and additional grants are available to families with lower incomes.
+The maximum lifetime grant per child is $7,200 and the maximum lifetime contribution to an RESP is $50,000 per child.

 Details on how RESPs work and the specifics of the Education Savings Grant program can be found here.
 Contributions stop when the student reaches the age of 16.
 Withdrawals can begin once the student has enrolled in post-secondary education at an accredited institution.